OniDaito/pore_favor/README.markdown

 * Linux (may work on other systems - so far untested)

-Use git to checkout this project *at the same level* as  this one.
-E.g

-    /home/me/projects/pore_favor

 ## Building

 If you have rust installed, enter the swiss_parse directory and type